xaviermignot/xaviermignot.github.io/_posts/2024-04-22-azure-devops-authenticate-as-managed-identity.md

 {: .prompt-tip }

 ## Add a managed identity in Azure DevOps
-To run the snippets shared in this post, you'll need an Azure resource with a managed identity.
-For instance, I have a virtual machine with system managed identity.
+To run the snippets shared in this post, you'll need an Azure resource with a managed identity and shell access.
+For instance, I have used a virtual machine with a system assigned managed identity.
 You will also need to add the managed identity as a user in your Azure DevOps organization, this can be done by following the steps [here](https://learn.microsoft.com/en-us/azure/devops/integrate/get-started/authentication/service-principal-managed-identity?view=azure-devops).

 Once this is ready, you can connect to the resource and start by getting an access token.